paltryarrow7897/blockchain-bootcamp-final-project/README.md

 0x74f5395D628d86C8f7581d1A490dFafFE931de8E

 ## Directory structure:
-client: Frontend: Built with plain HTML/CSS/JS.
+1) client: Frontend: Built with plain HTML/CSS/JS.
-contracts: Smart Contract: Solidity.
+2) contracts: Smart Contract: Solidity.
-migrations: Migrations.
+3) migrations: Migrations.
-test: Truffle tests.
+4) test: Truffle tests.

+## Deploying on Kovan:
+Because of Chainlink Aggregator dependency, the dapp can not be deployed locally.
+It needs to be deployed at Kovan testnet.

+## Steps to deploy and test:
+This will need Kovan ETH in 3 wallets - defaultWallet for deploying, 1 as hotelWallet and 1 as visitorWallet.
+1) do a git clone
+2) npm install
+3) truffle console --network kovan
+4) compile
+5) test